Long Thanh International Airport: What Travelers Need to Know Before It Opens

 10. Future Rail Connections (Not Yet Under Construction)

 There is no confirmed construction start date and no confirmed opening date for any rail link to Long Thanh.
 For the foreseeable future, road (private car, hired transfer, or bus) is the only realistic way to reach the airport.
-Don’t plan a trip around a train connection that doesn’t exist yet.
+Don’t plan a trip around a train that doesn’t exist yet.

 11. Tan Son Nhat vs. Long Thanh: How Not to Get Confused

-Once the transition does begin, the confusion risk shifts to a different problem: knowing which airport a given flight uses, especially for connections.
-Airlines will migrate routes gradually rather than switching everything at once, so for a stretch of time some international flights out of Ho Chi Minh City will use Long Thanh while others — plus essentially all domestic flights — will still use Tan Son Nhat.
-If your itinerary involves connecting between an international and a domestic leg, that’s exactly the kind of trip where you’ll want to verify both flights’ airports individually rather than assuming they match.
+Once the transition begins, the risk shifts to knowing which airport a given flight uses.
+Airlines migrate routes gradually, so for a while some international flights will use Long Thanh while others — plus essentially all domestic flights — still use Tan Son Nhat.

 12. The Overlooked Upside: Vung Tau and the Coast